 Dharawal National Park Camping, Walks & Waterfall Map, Wedderburn

 In addition to visiting the Aboriginal sites, there is so much to do and see at the Dharawal National Park.
-Bushwalking is a popular activity at the park, and there are numerous tracks to enjoy.
-Take on the Mineva Pool Walking track – with a distance of 2.4 kilometres return and offering some of the most amazing views at the park.
+Bushwalking is a favourite activity at the park, and there are many tracks to enjoy.
+Take on the Minerva Pool Walking track – with a distance of 2.4 kilometres return and offering some of the most amazing views at the park.

-Dharawal National Park can be accessed from the entries at the following spots: Madden Falls, the 10B trail as well as the entry from Victoria Road.
+Dharawal National Park can be accessed from the entries at the following spots: Madden Falls, the 10B trail as well as the entrance from Victoria Road.